ThengaCoders/leetcomp-frontend/README.md

 ## About The Project

-LeeComp is a platform where programmers can **compete together on LeetCode inside private challenge rooms**.
+LeetComp is a platform where programmers can **compete together on LeetCode inside private challenge rooms**.
 Instead of solving problems alone, users can **create or join paid competition rooms** and compete for a **prize pool**.

 **How it works:**